Skip to main content

 Entering Ireland - What to expect

-• The Immigration Officer decides who is permitted to enter the country.
+• The immigration officer at your entry point decides who is permitted to enter the country.

-• S/he will stamp your passport with short term permission to stay, normally for one month but up to 90 days.
+• They will stamp your passport with short term permission to stay, normally for one month but can be up to 90 days.
 Please ensure your student status is recorded on entry as it is not possible to change status, for example from visitor to student, without exiting and re-entering the country.

-• Long term permission to reside in Ireland is obtained by registering with the Garda National Immigration Bureau (GNIB) within the time limit stamped on the passport.
+• Long term permission to reside in Ireland is obtained by registering with the local immigration services within the time limit stamped on the passport.

-• We recommend that you have the following documents ready to show the Immigration Officer.
+We recommend that you have the following documents ready to show the immigration officer at your point of entry into Ireland.

 Essential Documents